How to Manage Your Club

 CSU LIVE Newsletter

 Need help reaching out to the student body?
 The Concordia Student Union sends out the CSU LIVE newsletter weekly to every undergraduate at Concordia (that's over 35,000 people!).
-If you need help promoting an upcoming event, send all pertinent details (time, place, cost, duration, etc.) along with a short description of the event and an image to illustrate it (if you have one) to our Communications Coordinator at firstname.lastname@example.org and we will include it in our CSU LIVE newsletter.
+If you need help promoting an upcoming event, send all pertinent details (time, place, duration, etc.) along with a short description (2 sentences) of the event and a square image to illustrate it to our Communications Coordinator at firstname.lastname@example.org and we will include it in our CSU LIVE newsletter.
 The submission deadline is every Wednesday and the newsletter is sent out by Sunday.

 If you have questions about the LIVE Newsletter, email our Communications Coordinator at email@example.com.